dlhamilton/AI-DermDiagnosis/README.md

   - **Business Requirement 5**: The AI model's insights should assist healthcare professionals in making informed decisions about the treatment process.

-  - **Business Requirement 6**: The model's performance will be evaluated using balanced performance metrics such as F1 Score aiming for scores above 0.7.
+  - **Business Requirement 6**: The model's performance will be evaluated using balanced performance metrics such as F1 Score.

   - **Business Requirement 7**: The client is interested to have a study to visually differentiate between lesions.